dindasigma/facedoorlock-facenet-aws/README.md

 # FaceDoorLock System with FaceNet and Amazon Web Services (AWS)

 FaceDoorLock System implemented with AWS IoT Things, Amazon S3, and DynamoDB.
-Face detection was performed by using [Multi-task Cascaded Convolutional Networks (MTCNN)](https://arxiv.org/pdf/1604.02878.pdf) and face recognition by using [FaceNet](https://arxiv.org/abs/1503.03832).
+Face detection was performed by using [Multi-task Cascaded Convolutional Networks (MTCNN)](https://arxiv.org/pdf/1604.02878.pdf) and face recognition by using [FaceNet](https://arxiv.org/abs/1503.03832) and Support Vector Machine (SVM).

 ## TODO List